PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

 acceptable for further analysis.

 This script assumes some preprocessing of the whole-brain T1 weighted anatomical image (i.e., VBM).
 And some preprocessing of whole-brain T2* fMRI images (i.e., functional preprocessing).

+This code was written for three fMRI tasks-- face processing ("faces"), monetary-incentive delay ("MID") and stop signal task ("ss").
+Please edit code where necessary to suit your study or ask me for help (email address below).

 All MRI visualizations are automated using AFNIs standard display.
-And all quality assessments are recorded through the terminal window.
+All quality assessments are recorded through the terminal window.
 A csv file is automatically appended and backed up after each subject.

 After displaying an image, the user enters their quality control assessment into the terminal window.
 Binary 'yes' or 'no' scores denote